-Some hair loss can also result from the psychological condition trichotillomania.
+Some hair loss can result from the psychological condition trichotillomania.
 “People with this condition compulsively pull out their hair when they are stressed or even when they are concentrating, e.g. studying hard,” says Burg.
-“Sometimes the individual doesn’t know they are pulling their hair out, doing the activity absent-mindedly, and only notice once the bald patches appear.”
+“Sometimes the individual doesn’t know they are pulling their hair out, doing the activity absentmindedly, and only notice once the bald patches appear.”
 Over time the hair follicles can become so damaged that they die and leave permanent bald patches.
-Find out why you shouldn’t pull out gray hairs either.

 You overuse dry shampoo

-It’s become “trendy” to not wash your hair for several days; in fact, some believe it’s beneficial for the hair.
+It’s become popular to not wash your hair for several days; in fact, some believe it’s beneficial for the hair.
 While you shouldn’t over-wash your hair, under-washing—washing your hair once or twice a week—and camouflaging dirt and grime with dry shampoos isn’t good for your hair either.
 “Overuse of dry shampoos leads to clogged follicles, which, over time, can cause permanent damage leading to hair loss,” warns Halasz.
 “To prevent this from happening, try to wash your hair a minimum of every three to four days.”
-Learn all the tricks you need to know when using dry shampoo.

 You constantly wear hats

-Hats do a great job of covering your hair, protecting your scalp from sun and environmental stresses, but Halasz warns that hats also rub in the same spot over and over, especially if worn for consecutive days.
+Hats do a great job of covering your hair, protecting your scalp from sun and environmental stress, but Halasz warns that hats also rub the same spot over and over, especially if worn for consecutive days.
 “This type of friction can pull the hair, which can lead to inflammation of the follicle,” she says.
 “Prolonged inflammation can lead to permanent damage, which in turn leads to hair loss.”
 Bottom line: Give hats a rest for a few days to protect your strands.
-Plus, learn the surprising reason your bag could make your hair fall out.